DD2480VT24-G24/DD2480G24-2/README.md

 # DD2480G24: CI
+Minimum Supported Python Version (MSPV): 3.7
+Test Framework: unittest (Python native module)

+## Specification
+An information specification of the CI server can be found in the `SPEC.md` file.

+## Installation
+First make sure you are in the root directory of the repository.
+Create a virtual environment through `python -m venv venv`.
+Activate the virtual environment by running the appropriate `activate` script in `venv/bin/`.
+Install all dependencies with `python -m pip install -r requirements.txt`.
+Use the `deactivate` command in your terminal when you are done.

+## Documentation
+Generate the documentation by running `make docs` after [installation](#Installation).
+After building the documentation, a PDF is available at `docs/build/pdf`.

 This project contains a functioning implementation of a CI server which communicates through the GitHub API and GitHub Webhooks to build the project (tests and syntax checking).
 The server stores all build outputs  which are accessible as secure endpoints on the server.
 Upon a new pull request, the server sets a pending status of the commit on GitHub, builds the project, and provides results as well as sets the status depending on the result.